Financial assistance

 As a general rule, you must stay in Norway to be entitled to financial assistance.

-If you are going to travel abroad, you must clarify this with the NAV office before you travel.
+If you are going to travel abroad, you must clarify this with the Nav office before you travel.
 Traveling abroad can affect your payments.

 Contact us if you are going on holiday or traveling abroad.